Necla Sultan: Death

 Necla Sultan died on 6 October 2006, at the age of eighty in Madrid, Spain.
 On 16 October her body was taken to Istanbul.
 The funeral took place in Bebek Mosque, and was attended by her eldest sister Neslişah, her son Osman Rifat, and other members of Ottoman dynasty.
 She was buried beside her mother and elder sister Hanzade in Aşiyan Asri Cemetery, Istanbul.

+Issue

+By her marriage, Necla Sultan had a son: